9. Membership¶

 Core Contributor - “Protocol Guild is a platform for the community to acknowledge and appreciate the talent and dedication that keeps Ethereum going.”

-Core Contributor - “Prysm implements the Ethereum beacon chain proof of stake protocol.
+Core Contributor - “prysm implements the ethereum beacon chain proof of stake protocol.
 The beacon chain is important because eliminating proof of work is a moral imperative.
-Multiple implementations of the beacon chain do and should exist for the resilience of the network.
-Prysm is written in go, which is a language designed to minimize the complexity of strongly typed, highly concurrent source code.
-This means that Prysm can be performant, have good support for safety and correctness, while also being built from source code that is easier to read and audit than other system languages.
+Multiple implementations of the beacon chain do and should exist for the resilience of the network. prysm is written in go, which is a language designed to minimize the complexity of strongly typed, highly concurrent source code.
+This means that prysm can be performant, have good support for safety and correctness, while also being built from source code that is easier to read and audit than other system languages.
 More eyes on the implementation should lead to greater understanding of how the system works and more confidence in the network.”

 Core Contributor - “The Ethereum ecosystem is capable of delivering enormous value.
 But a huge disparity has arisen between the rewards available to those who build the Ethereum protocol and those who build on the Ethereum protocol.
 The whole community should be concerned about this: unless the foundations are continually maintained and improved, the entire building is at risk.
 Almost uniquely, our own technology gives us the tools to align all our incentives.
 The Protocol Guild is a creative approach to recognising and rewarding the foundation-builders - essential if we want to continue to deliver on Ethereum’s promise long into the future.”